 - contribution to a higher quality of life within the local communities and higher social cohesion.

 In 2018, Slovenian study circles celebrated the 25 anniversary.
 We invite you to visit their visual presentation on the website https://sk.acs.si/izkaznica/razstava.
 The current study circles are listed on the website Our study circles – where are they and what do they do.

-The basic activities are:
+The main activities of the SIAE are:

-- Basic training of study circle mentors;
+- basic training of study circle mentors;

 Green Quality LogoProject Learning for Young AdultsExpert External EvaluationDevelopment of Approaches to Adult Education Trainings and SeminarsImplementation and Monitoring of Adult Education Training ProgrammesOffering Quality Education to AdultsEducation for Sustainable DevelopmentProfessional Support in the Field of Adult EducationQuality counsellorsElementary School for AdultsStudy CirclesLifelong Learning WeeksAdult Education Guidance CentresSelf-Directed Learning CentresEvaluation of the programme Comprehensive support for businesses to encourage active aging of the work force